Sign-up for 10% OFF your first order 🔐

 And that's a complete U-turn compared to what I did in my twenties.
 I used to love being tanned and did whatever I could to be in the sun.

-Now, I put on our SPF 30 Daily Protection Moisturiser after showering every single morning, all year round.
-In the summer months, I tend to use the SPF 50+ Sun Gel instead.
+Now, I use our SPF 30 Daily Protection Moisturiser religiously after showering every single morning, all year round.
+In the summer months, I actually use the SPF 50+ Sun Gel instead.

 When directly in the sun, I'm more focused on shade than sun and religiously apply sunscreen to exposed skin.
-I've also been known to wear a hat despite having quite a thick barnet!
+I've also been known to wear a hat despite having thick hair.

-And as my new friend noticed, I actually prefer to wear clothing when possible (or practical), to provide a physical barrier for my skin.
+And as my new friend observed, I actually prefer to wear clothing when possible (or practical), to provide a physical barrier for my skin.

 Now, I'll be honest with you...